 Disputes Tribunal(external link) — Ministry of Justice

 This is for the same types of claims, but above $30,000 and up to $350,000.
 It’s a more expensive process as lawyers are typically involved.

 After hearing both sides, the court makes a binding decision.
-The possible outcomes are similar to those in the Disputes Tribunal — and the losing side might have to pay the other’s legal costs.
+The possible outcomes are like those in the Disputes Tribunal — and the losing side might have to pay the other’s legal costs.